 In other countries, Epiphany marks the baptism of Christ instead of His birth, and it is celebrated by jumping into an icy pool, mimicking Jesus' submersion into the Jordan river.
 It might sound like fun and games, but most countries that celebrate in this manner are mostly found in the Northern Hemisphere, where Epiphany falls on the peak weeks of winter.

 For Protestants, Epiphany is a much longer religious season: it begins as a religious event honoring the Three Wise Men and ends on Ash Wednesday.
 In 2019 Ash Wednesday falls on March 6th.

 One Thing We Can All Agree On

 Although we all celebrate Epiphany in different ways, there's one thing we can all agree on: were it not for the Three Wise Men, the child Jesus would not have been welcomed into the world with much enjoyment and happiness.
-On January 6, in the Vatican, Pope Francis will be celebrating Epiphany with a mass, as is custom.
-If you are in the area, head down to St. Peter's Square this Sunday for Epiphany 2020.
+On January 6, 2022 in the Vatican, Pope Francis will not be celebrating Epiphany with a mass, as usual.
+If you are in the area, head down to St. Peter's Square this Sunday for Epiphany 2022

 Let's all pray for a better future virus free for the whole world..